raspberrypilearning/getting-started-scratch/en/step_18.md

 **Debugging** is finding and fixing mistakes in your code that are called **bugs**.

-* It's easier to identify issues if you make one change at a time and then run your program.
+* It's easier to identify issues if you make one change at a time, and then run your program

-* It might take a few experiments for your project to work in the way that you planned.
+* It might take a few experiments for your project to work in the way that you planned

 Here are some tips that can help you to debug a project when it is not doing what you want it to do: